freddyb/homepage/content/pages/02-publications.md

 <!-- chronologically descending order. add on top -->

-## Presentations <!-- TODO add PDF/slides -->
+## Presentations

+* *With Carrots & Sticks: Can the Browser Handle Web Security?* - **Keynote** at <abbr title="Measurements, Attacks, and Defenses for the Web">MadWeb</abbr> in San Diego - 2024, [Blog post](madweb-keynote-2025.html).
+* The State of https Adoption on the Web, at <abbr title="Measurements, Attacks, and Defenses for the Web">MadWeb</abbr> in San Diego - 2024, [PDF](https://research.mozilla.org/files/2025/03/the_state_of_https_adoption_on_the_web.pdf)
-* Dealing With Cross-Site Attacks at German OWASP Day in Leipzig - 2024, [Blog post](/modern-solutions-xsleaks.html), [Video](https://media.ccc.de/v/god2024-56286-modern-solutions-against-c)
+* Dealing With Cross-Site Attacks, at German OWASP Day in Leipzig - 2024, [Blog post](/modern-solutions-xsleaks.html), [Video](https://media.ccc.de/v/god2024-56286-modern-solutions-against-c)
 * Cross Origin Isolation at OWASP Berlin Meeting and PraSec - 2024, [Slides](/publications/cross_origin_isolation_2024.pdf)
 * What if XSS was a browser bug? at Hacking in Parallel Berlin - 2022, [Slides](/publications/what_if_xss_was_a_browser_bug_hip_berlin_2022.pdf)
-* Finding and Fixing DOM-based XSS at enterJS Darmstadt - 2022, [Slides](/publications/enterjs_finding_fixing_domxss_static_analysis_2022.pdf)
+* Finding and Fixing DOM-based XSS, at enterJS Darmstadt - 2022, [Slides](/publications/enterjs_finding_fixing_domxss_static_analysis_2022.pdf)
-* Making of: The Sanitizer API at Nullcon Berlin - 2022: [Video](https://www.youtube.com/watch?v=-f4JP3nwkDo),
+* Making of: The Sanitizer API, at Nullcon Berlin - 2022: [Video](https://www.youtube.com/watch?v=-f4JP3nwkDo),
 [Slides](/publications/making_of_sanitizer_api_nullcon_2022.pdf)
-* Fixing Security Bugs in Firefox at Mozilla Berlin All-Hands - 2020
+* Fixing Security Bugs in Firefox, at Mozilla Berlin All-Hands - 2020
 * Remote code execution in Firefox beyond memory corruptions at OWASP Global AppSec Amsterdam - 2019: [Blog post](https://frederikbraun.de/firefox-ui-xss-leading-to-rce.html), [Slides](/publications/owasp_appsec_ams_2019_rce_in_firefox_uxss.pdf)
-* A CDN that can not XSS you: Using Subresource Integrity at OWASP AppSec EU, Amsterdam - 2015: [Video](https://www.youtube.com/watch?v=K8ws8qxBJqg), [Blog post](https://frederikbraun.de/using-subresource-integrity.html)
+* A CDN that can not XSS you: Using Subresource Integrity, at OWASP AppSec EU, Amsterdam - 2015: [Video](https://www.youtube.com/watch?v=K8ws8qxBJqg), [Blog post](https://frederikbraun.de/using-subresource-integrity.html)
-* We're stuggling to keep up - A brief history of browser security features at JSConf.EU Berlin - 2014: [Video](https://www.youtube.com/watch?v=mj-U9FlbAl0)
+* We're stuggling to keep up - A brief history of browser security features, at JSConf.EU Berlin - 2014: [Video](https://www.youtube.com/watch?v=mj-U9FlbAl0)
-* Origin Policy Enforcement in Modern Browsers at OWASP AppSec Research in Hamburg and at Hack in Paris - 2013: [Paper](/publications/thesis/Thesis-Origin_Policy_Enforcement_in_Modern_Browsers.pdf)
+* Origin Policy Enforcement in Modern Browsers, at OWASP AppSec Research in Hamburg and at Hack in Paris - 2013: [Paper](/publications/thesis/Thesis-Origin_Policy_Enforcement_in_Modern_Browsers.pdf)

 ## Projects